skule/bylaws/bylaw-2.md

 1. The Term of Office of all Project Directors shall commence at the adjournment of the April Board of Directors meeting, unless the motion ratifying their election specifies otherwise.
 1. The Term of Office of all Project Directors shall extend until the adjournment of the April Board of Directors Meeting, unless the motion ratifying their election specifies otherwise.
 1. A Director must be a Member for the entire duration of the Directorship’s Term of Office, as described in 0.0.1.
-1. A Project Director, once elected, will not be considered eligible to run in an election for the same position, unless they held the position for less than two (2) months after they are elected.
-This requirement may be waived due to extenuating circumstances by a unanimous vote of the Board.
+1. A Project Director is ineligible to serve in a position they have previously held for more than two (2) months even if re-elected.
+This requirement may be waived in cases of extenuating circumstances by a unanimous vote of the Board of Directors.
 1. A Project Director, once elected, shall not be eligible to run in elections for any Project Directorship with the same Term of Office.
 This requirement may be waived due to extenuating circumstances by a unanimous vote of the Board.
 1. A Member may hold a maximum of two (2) Project Director positions at the same time, provided that the terms of office of the two (2) positions do not overlap by more than four (4) months.
 1. Project Directors may not also hold Officer positions.